-The LFW dataset consists of 13,233 images of 5,749 people, gathered from news photos, and organized into 2 "views":

-1) A development set of 2,200 pairs for training and 1,000 pairs for testing, on which to build models and choose features; and

-2) A 10-fold cross-validation set of 6,000 pairs, on which to evaluate final performance.

-We used View 1 for high-level model selection (e.g., representation for the final classifier V) and evaluated our performance on each of the folds in View 2 using the "image restricted configuration," as described in the LFW paper [27].
+The LFW dataset consists of 13,233 images of 5,749 people, organized into 2 "views": a development set of 2,200 pairs for training and 1,000 pairs for testing, on which to build models and choose features; and a 10-fold cross-validation set of 6,000 pairs, on which to evaluate final performance.
+We used View 1 for high-level model selection (e.g., representation for the final classifier V) and evaluated our performance on each of the folds in View 2 using the "image restricted configuration," as described in the LFW paper [25].